 The average speaking speed is 150 words per minute — multiplied by the 80% of the spell’s life they have to work with, and you’re left with 120 words of information.
 (Speaking =/= thinking, but there’s not really definitive data on the words-per-minute of thought).

 If they attempt to probe deeper, that’s another 6 seconds.
 That’s 42 seconds (105 words) of information.

 Spell-casting visibility.
 As mentioned above, casting the spell within sight of others will alert them and probably get their mental guard up.

-	Stream of conciousness.
-When a player is reading a creature’s surface thoughts, eat up some of that precious time by throwing a bunch of stream of conciousness BS at them.
+Stream of consciousness.
+When a player is reading a creature’s surface thoughts, eat up some of that precious time by throwing a bunch of stream of consciousness BS at them.
 Maybe they’ll get a few good clues among the word vomit, but at least they’ll have to work a bit harder to parse the important stuff.

 Scary minds.
 Beyond creatures that are savvy of mind magic are creatures whose minds are downright dark places to be (Beholders, anyone?)
 If you have an extra-spooky baddie, you might even cause psychic pain to a player who dares attempt to pierce their thoughts with a petty second-level spell.